microsoft/TemplateStudio/docs/WPF/features/toast-notifications.md

 }
 ```

-After including the Toast Notifications the app can be activated with another way, the `StartAsync` method is called when the app is started and when a Toast Notification is received.
-To prevent repeat initialization, we included a `_isInitialized` flag in `ApplicationHostService` and when the `StartAsync` method is executed for the first time we put the flag to `true`.
+After including the Toast Notifications the app can be activated with another way: The `StartAsync` method is called when the app is started and when a Toast Notification is received.
+To prevent repeated initialization, we included an `_isInitialized` flag in the `ApplicationHostService`.
+When the `StartAsync` method is executed for the first time we put the flag to `true`.

 ```csharp
 // ApplicationHostService.cs